 [hbs_you_might_also_like linktext=”What is the Difference Between the 12AX7, 12AT7, and 12AU7 Preamp Tubes?” linkurl=”https://humbuckersoup.com/tubes/12ax7-12at7-12au7-difference/” linkimage=”https://humbuckersoup.com/images/topics/pre-amp-tube-400.jpg”]

 The 12AX7, 12AT7, and 12AU7 all belong to the same family of nine contact, twin triode tubes.
 In many cases, these tubes are interchangeable and can easily be swapped.
 We will take a look at why you might, or might not, want to swap out these different types of tubes.

 Continue reading “What is the Difference Between the 12AX7, 12AT7, and 12AU7 Preamp Tubes?”

 Power tubes can have a dramatic effect on your amplifier’s sound.
-At low volumes, the difference between one tube and another can be difficult to decipher; it’s almost not worth talking about.
+At low volumes, the difference between one tube and another can be difficult to distinguish; for many listeners, it’s almost not worth talking about.
 Once you start to push a little air, however, your amplifier will show off what it can do and the power tube will display its individual characteristics more.
-Keep in mind, that by using pedals, you can make one amp sound pretty much like any other one, so this discussion is focused on how a few of the most popular power tubes differ from each other when using the amp, and not the pedals, to get your sound.
-The tubes that readers ask about most often are the EL84, EL34 and 6L6.
-So, here is a rundown of how these tubes differ in sound.